zaryab02-eng/Projects/projects/Gym-Z/README.md

 **Member removal** (`deleteMember` in `src/firebase/firestore.js`) is a hard delete, not a soft/status flag: it batch-deletes the member document, every document in that member's `renewals` subcollection, and any `blacklist` entry whose `memberId` matches, then decrements `activeMemberCount` on the parent gym.
 There is no undo — the confirmation modal on `MemberProfile.jsx` is the only safeguard, by design, to keep the data model simple (no "deleted" status to filter around elsewhere in the app).

+**Blacklist toggle** — `addToBlacklist(gymId, memberId, entry)` adds a `blacklist` entry and flips `blacklisted: true` on the member. `removeFromBlacklist(gymId, memberId)` does the reverse: it queries for any `blacklist` entries matching that `memberId`, deletes them, and flips `blacklisted: false`, all in one batch.
+Because it only needs a member id, `MemberProfile.jsx` can call it directly from its **⋮ menu** without first loading blacklist entries; `Blacklist.jsx` and `BlacklistEntryCard.jsx` use the same function from the list view.

 **Scheduled (advance) renewals** — when an owner picks "Extend" on a still-active membership, the new plan is written to `scheduledMembership` instead of overwriting the current membership fields.
 There is no backend cron in this stack, so activation is "lazy": `computeScheduledPromotion()` in `src/firebase/firestore.js` checks on every read whether `scheduledMembership.startDate` has arrived, and if so promotes it into the current membership fields immediately, before any page renders data.
 This runs inside both `getMember` (Member Profile) and `subscribeToMembers` (Dashboard, Members list), so the gym owner never needs to open a specific member's profile for it to take effect — opening any page that lists members is enough.
 If a member already has a scheduled membership and renews again with Extend, the new one chains off the end of the _scheduled_ one (not the currently active one), so memberships never overlap.

+**Effective expiry / urgency calculation** — `getEffectiveExpiryDate(member)` in `src/utils/membershipUtils.js` returns `member.scheduledMembership?.expiryDate || member.expiryDate`. `groupByUrgency`, `sortByUrgency`, the Dashboard stat cards, and the Members page filters all use this instead of the raw `expiryDate`, so a member who already renewed via Extend (and is just waiting on their scheduled start date) is correctly treated as covered, not as needing attention.

 **Gym Rankings** reads the root `gyms` collection ordered by `activeMemberCount desc` — this requires no composite index since it's a single-field sort.